ialtafshaikh/nestjs-twitter-api-fastify-mongoose/README.md

 - user can login and get their JWT token to authorized themselves
 - Passport.js is used for Authentication and Authorization
 - verify JWT token (authozrization) using Passport
+- get the list of all the tweets of authenticated user
+- create a tweet
+- store data to mongoDB using atlas
+- get tweet using tweet Id
+- delete tweet using tweet Id
+- update tweet using tweet Id
+- Unit testing of tweetService, userServce and AuthService is done

 ## Additional Features